H0peuless/PasswordManager/README.md

 The user will get the opportunity to generate a random password.
 He will be able to choose the kind of alphanumeric parameter he want and the len of the password.

+## Credits

+The sha256 algorithm used in this repo come's from https://lucidar.me/fr/dev-c-cpp/sha-256-in-c-cpp/